hroncok/python-minimization/document.md

 When the bytecode cache is updated for some reason, e.g. because the source file was updated by an administrator, the cache file is recreated, effectively breaking the hardlink.
 As more files get updated this way, the size naturally increases, but this does not break users' expectations.

-As a nice benefit, we can automatically do this with all Fedora Python RPM packages without any cons (except for an insignificant slowdown when comparing the files during build) saving potentially large amount of space.
+As a nice benefit, we can automatically do this with all Fedora Python RPM packages without any cons (except for an insignificant slowdown when comparing the files during build) saving potentially large amounts of space.
 Cloud providers will go bankrupt.

 As a single data point for that general slim down: On my workstation I have 360 MiB of various Python 3.7 bytecode files in `/usr` and I can save 108 MiB.